Stiffstream/restinio/README.md

 * Some tune options.
 One can set acceptor and socket options.
 When running RESTinio on a pool of threads connections can be accepted in parallel.

-# More Advanced Example With Express Router
+# Enhanced Example With Express Router

 ```C++
 #include <restinio/all.hpp>